Funding opportunity

 The expectation of a dedicated project manager reflects the need for coordination across the hub and with the AI ecosystem, enabling the required interdisciplinary, end-user focused approach and the facilitation of engagement with users of the research.

-As part of the management process, hubs will be expected to set an appropriate statement of objectives and internal key performance indicators (KPIs) focused on key outputs and outcomes within 6 months of the hub grant starting.
+As part of the management process, hubs will be expected to set an appropriate statement of objectives and internal key performance indicators (KPIs) focused on key outputs and outcomes within six months of the hub grant starting.
 KPIs should be appropriately set against baselines, to be considered at the start of the hub.

-Applicants are expected to have a clear plan for supporting diversity, in a broad sense (for example, protected characteristics and career background).
+You are expected to have a clear plan for supporting diversity, in a broad sense (for example, protected characteristics and career background).
 It is anticipated that proposals will evidence a strong commitment to supporting the development of researchers (including early career researchers) across the hub and its activities.
 Activities focused on early career researchers and wider capacity building including for stakeholders will be welcome.

 While hubs should propose an initial research programme which will begin to tackle the challenges of the hub itself, it is envisaged that the hub will be able to reallocate funds across existing and new partners to pursue new lines of research or alter research plans to meet emergent demands, linked to their missions and objectives.
 In addition, hubs can apply for a flexible fund (up to £1 million) which can be used for: